 For Cheap Souvenir Shopping: Bintang Supermarket

 Bintang Supermarket is a one-stop shopping experience.
 It might not look like it from the outside, but they actually have decent selection for souvenir shopping.
 On the first floor, they have Balinese snacks and coffee you can take home for friends, as well as normal grocery stuff.
 They also have a non-perishable souvenir section in the front of the shop right before cashier, stuff like wood carving, incense sticks, etc.

 Open Daily 7:30 AM – 10:30 PM

 For Coworking Space: Biliq Bali

 The name Biliq, I’m guessing, comes from “bilik” which means “room” in Bahasa Indonesia.
-This coworking space is small but very new, opened in April 2018.
-There are a few stand out points on why I like Biliq.
+This coworking space is small but clean.
+There are a few stand out points on why I like Biliq:

 - First, they offer an extremely affordable hourly rate at Rp 30,000 / hour maxed at Rp 150,000 / day.
 For comparison, Dojo was Rp 225,000 a day (although I got 50% discount as Indonesian)

 - Two, there are more locals working out of this space – something I did not see in other coworking space so far.
 It’s good to see more Indonesians are embracing the concept of remote working.

 - Three, their A/C space is large